joshuacarmack/joshuacarmack.com/content/posts/monitorallthethings/index.md

 The very first monitoring system I set up is a project called Uptime Kuma. (https://github.com/louislam/uptime-kuma).
 This is a simple web app primarily designed for ping-based monitoring.
 Its primary function is to perform basic checks to determine if something is up or down.

 This monitoring system can be utilized to check if a location’s internet connection is up or to ensure that a website is accessible.
 Below is an example of a monitor that pings my church’s WAN IP every minute to alert me when it goes down.
+It also provides a graph of the response time, and a history of the status.

 ![Uptime Kuma Ping](rbc-wan-ping.png)

 Below is an alert from where a WAN connection monitor went down and sent an alert to my phone.

+Uptime Kuma can do alerts to a lot of different locations like email, Discord, or different push notification services.
+I use Pushover for these as it's a simple one-time payment service.

 ![Uptime Kuma Alert](down-alert.png)